davue/Lua-Discord4J/README.md

 * `onReady()`

-   Called when Discord4J is ready to interact with the API
+   Called when Discord4J is ready to interact with the API.

 * `onDisconnected(string: reason)`

-   Called if Discord4J lost connection to the API
+   Called if Discord4J lost connection to the API.

 * `onMessageReceived(table: message)`

-   Called if a new message was received
+   Called if a new message was received.

+### Functions
+Here are the functions you can use inside Lua to interact with the Discord API:

+* `sendMessage(string: channelid, string: message)`

+   Sends a message to the given channel.
+   Returns: true on success **or** false and error message